 Rosh Hashanah crafts

 Last year, I posted 4 crafts for Rosh Hashanah that still look pretty cool including Star of David napkin rings and apple core magnets.
 Kids can make their own shofar using these instructions from TLC.
 To hear what a shofar sounds like, visit the Rosh Hashanah page from Torah Tots and scroll down to "The Shofar."
 The Creative Jewish Mother also has some amazing Rosh Hashanah craft ideas, including these honey comb hexagon jars and these wine cork Rosh Hashanah cards.
-You could also try this cute pomegranate card from Family Fun or this stuffed challah made out of pantyhose from Akhlah.

 To all who are celebrating: best wishes for a happy, healthy and sweet New Year!
 L’Shana Tova!